-Depending on the technique utilised, as compared to the skin excess in all dimensions, there may be some excess skin folds at the end of your operation.
-These generally improve with time, but if they persist for longer than 3 months, a touch up procedure may be required.
+Depending on the technique utilised there may be some excess skin folds at the end of your operation.
+These generally improve with time, but if they persist for longer than 6 months a touch up procedure may be required.

 Breast Cancer